Deadlica/DD2358/Project/README.md

 ![language](https://img.shields.io/github/languages/top/deadlica/DD2358)

 ## Introduction
-This repository provides two GPU-based optimizations for Philip Mocz's simulation of the Navier-Stokes equations, the movement of fluid, specifically for an incompressible viscous fluid, using a spectral method.
-These optimizations are `Cupy`, a library for GPU-accelerated computing, and `Pytorch`, a package which provides Tensor computation also with GPU-accelerated computing.
+This repository provides two CPU-based, two GPU-based optimizations for Philip Mocz's simulation of the Navier-Stokes equations, the movement of fluid, specifically for an incompressible viscous fluid, using a spectral method.
+These optimizations are `Cython`, a python module allowing integration compiled C-like code to speed up python programs, `Algorithmic`, an optmization on the source code which adresses some of the flaws noted by the original author, `Cupy`, a library for GPU-accelerated computing, and `Pytorch`, a package which provides Tensor computation also with GPU-accelerated computing.
 Philips Mocz's repository can be found [here](https://github.com/pmocz/navier-stokes-spectral-python).

 The program `execution_perf.py` plots the performance differences of the optimizations.
 These analyses show the execution time of the various implementations [Cupy, Pytorch, Algorithmic and non-optimized], whilst varying the values of certain parameters, those parameters being: **N**, the spatial resolution, **dt**, the time-step.